-4.1 To enable the entering into of a Memorandum of Understanding which will allow the Councils to explore the opportunities for local government reorganisation in the future.

-5. Consultation (including Overview and Scrutiny, if applicable)

-- 5.1 The proposals have developed from political discussions between the Council Leaders.
-The memorandum of understating commits the Council to looking at potential proposals rather than defining a structure at this point. - 5.2 This report is scheduled for pre scrutiny on the 9 March at the Corporate Overview and Scrutiny Committee in advance of the meeting of Cabinet on the 10 March 2021. - 5.3 This future work will necessitate engagement with Members, residents and partners to fully understand the implications of any proposals and to ensure that these are adequately consulted on. - 5.4 Any future formal proposals for changes to the Councils governance and structure would require relevant formal statutory consultation.

-6. Impact on corporate policies, priorities, performance and community impact

-6.1 The proposals are an opportunity to consider a potential for a structural change.
+- 4.1 To enable the entering into of a Memorandum of Understanding which will allow the Councils to explore the opportunities for local government reorganisation in the future. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 The proposals have developed from political discussions between the Council Leaders.
+The memorandum of understating commits the Council to looking at potential proposals rather than defining a structure at this point. - 5.2 This report is scheduled for pre scrutiny on the 9 March at the Corporate Overview and Scrutiny Committee. - 5.3 This future work will necessitate engagement with Members, residents and partners to fully understand the implications of any proposals and to ensure that these are adequately consulted on. - 5.4 Any future formal proposals for changes to the Councils governance and structure would require relevant formal statutory consultation. - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 The proposals are an opportunity to consider a potential for a structural change.
 In considering the opportunity the Council will have to assess the benefits of the proposals against the three core priorities of People, Place and Prosperity.
 Proposals will ideally seek to maximise the benefits to residents and local businesses.